Franklin Station area improvements

 Outreach and engagement

 Engagement on the Franklin Station Area Improvements was held in the spring of 2024.
 Read our What We Heard Report (verbatim feedback here) to learn more.
-We will be seeking feedback from community members in the spring/summer of 2026 on the proposed streetscape and park improvements.
+We are currently seeking feedback from community members on the proposed streetscape and park improvements.
 Visit our Engage page for more information.

 Frequently asked questions